* This information replaces FIS 002 Definitions

 FISCAL POLICY STEWARD

-The content expert or responsible position for a particular fiscal policy or rule.
-This person will review any such new or revised fiscal policy or rule, providing feedback to the Policy Officer and Policy Committee regarding the efficacy and viability of proposed policy or rule changes.
-This individual will also contribute to the identification of policy stakeholders, participate in post-implementation training, monitor related policy and associated rules and make recommendations to update or retire such policies and rules as needed.
+The content expert, responsible for a particular set of fiscal rules.
+Each designee is knowledgeable of and experienced with administering and enforcing fiscal policy and may also serve as Coordinators.
+These individuals will review any such new or revised fiscal policy or rule, providing feedback to the Policy Officer and Policy Committee regarding the efficacy and viability of proposed policy or rule changes.
+They will also contribute to the identification of policy stakeholders, participate in post-implementation training, monitor related policy and associated rules and make recommendations to update or retire such policies and rules as needed.

 A twelve month period in which the annual budget applies.
 At the end of the fiscal year (FY) an institution determines its financial position and the results of its operations.
 Oregon State University's fiscal year extends from July 1st to June 30th of the following year.
 The fiscal year for the federal government runs from October 1st to September 30th of the following year.